20% OFF your first business expansion. Learn more.

 If your business requires hiring local employees or bringing in expatriates, you must comply with Indonesia’s labor laws.
 Obtain the necessary work permits and visas for your foreign employees.
 Consider partnering with a professional employer organization (PEO) to streamline the employment process and ensure compliance with employment regulations.

-Before you decide to start your investment in Indonesia or to start opening a business in Bali or anywhere else in Indonesia, you need to know step by step how to create a company, and you need to consider the following things:
+Before you decide to start your investment in Indonesia or to start opening a business in Bali or anywhere else in Indonesia, you need to know step by step of company formation in Indonesia, and you need to consider the following things:

 Please note that some sectors or industries are prohibited or limited to foreign investment.
 The list is written in the Positive Investment List.
 In the list, some sectors limit foreign ownership from zero (0) to ninety-five (95) percent.
 This will lead you to a further question: Should you find a local partner(s) or not?
 However, foreigners can fully own some businesses (100%).